 Mixing Nutrients from Fertilizer Salts

-EXAMPLE: Hydroponic nutrient formulation for NFT lettuce crops using RO water for winter growth.
-This example shows commonly used fertilizer salts and may not be ideal for all situations, systems and crops.
-Note that the potassium nitrate is split between the A and B stock solutions to assist with solubility.
+Let's have a look at an example of a standard nutrient formulation for a vegetative crop.
+If we take a hydroponic nutrient formulation for NFT lettuce crops using reverse osmosis (RO) water for winter growth, then the most commonly used fertilizer salts may not be ideal for all situations, systems and crops.
+Keep in mind that the potassium nitrate is split between the A and B stock solutions to assist with solubility.
 A dilution of one in 100 will give an EC of 1.6 and TDS of 1,120.

 This formulation would give the following ppm of each element at a 1:100 dilution rate: